-- A vapour control plasterboard comprising a metallised polyester film bonded to the back face of the plasterboard. - A minimum 125 micron thick (500 gauge) polythene sheet. - A third-party approved proprietary vapour control membrane product.
+- A vapour control plasterboard comprising a metallised polyester film bonded to the back face of the plasterboard.
+Vapour control plasterboard should only be used subject to a condensation risk analysis demonstrating the suitability of the wall build up.
+It should also not be used if there are service voids proposed or electrical or other wall mounted fittings where there is a high risk that follow on trades could puncture the VCL and allow paths for water vapour to get into the wall construction. - A minimum 125 micron thick (500 gauge) polythene sheet. - A third-party approved proprietary vapour control membrane product.